Mother (2009 film): Plot

 Do-joon is freed from prison and Jin-tae picks him up.
 They pass the collector's burned-down house on the way home and stop to pick through the rubble.
 During dinner, Do-joon muses to his mother that Jong-pal probably dragged Ah-jung up to the roof so that someone would see she was hurt and help her.
 As the mother is about to depart from a bus station on a "Thank-You Parents" tour, Do-joon returns her acupuncture kit, which he found in the remains of the junk collector's house, and tells her to be more careful.
-Jarred by his discovery, she sits on the bus in shock before using the kit to blank out the memory of her son's guilty crime.
+Jarred by his discovery, she sits on the bus in shock before using the kit to blank out the memory of her son's and her guilty crime.
+She begins to dance with the other parents on the bus.